IsaiahSama/schedulekeeper/README.md

 ScheduleKeeper is a script created by Isaiah, which allows a user to track, and manage various schedules, with the help of some automation.

 # Features
-- Allows a user to create, Read, Update, Delete and Track a schedule.
+- Allows a user to create, Read, Update, and Delete a schedule.
 - Allows users to create 3 different types of schedules, these being: Daily, Weekly and One-Time
+- Automatically track the user's schedules
 - Allows user to create a timer, to time themselves for present events.

 # Implementations